deakjahn/flutter_dropzone/flutter_dropzone/README.md

 but this will only be valid for the session.
 It's a regular URL, so you can use it to display the image the same way like loading from a regular web URL.
 Release it when you're done with the image.

+There is a convenience function, `pickFiles()` on the controller returned by the view.
+It simply opens the usual File Open dialog in the browser and lets the user pick some files.
+It has nothing to do with the drag-and-drop operation (although it is the other possible way to select files) but by putting it into the web side of a federated plugin we can make sure it doesn't hurt the compilation on other platforms.

+*  `Future<List<dynamic>> pickFiles(bool multiple);`

+## Using it in cross-platform apps

+It's a federated plugin, meaning that it will compile in cross platform apps that contain both Android/iOS and Web code.
+It will *not* function on the former, the view will simply return an error text instead of a drop zone.
+Use `if (kIsWeb)` from
+`import 'package:flutter/foundation.dart'` to only use it in Flutter Web.
+Still, the same app will still compile to Android and iOS, without the usual `dart:html` errors (this is what federated plugins are for).